grussorusso/grussorusso.github.io/content/_index.md

 performance optimization and run-time self-adaptation.
 My current research mainly revolves around:

-- Servrless computing in the Edge-Cloud Continuum
+- Serverless computing in the Edge-Cloud Continuum
 - Scheduling and resource allocation for data-intensive systems